Become a local student

-As French is the teaching langage of our trainings, we request at least a B2 level in French.
+As French is the teaching language of our trainings, we request at least a B2 level in French.

 How do medical studies work in France?